decentralized-identity/wallet-security/agenda.md

 authentication of the wallet
  - user (PIN)
- - proof of possession(yubikey, smartcard)
+ - proof of possession(secure key, smartcard)
  - biometric (for mobile app)
      - mainly talking about 1:1(authetnication) rather than 1:N(identification)
      - mobile OS mechanisms